Chakroun-Anas/turbo-console-log/README.md

 ### 1.1.0

-The possibility of wrapping the log message is added
+- New feature: The possibility of wrapping the log message is added

+## 1.2.0

+- New feature: Comment all log messages inserted by the extension
+- New feature: Uncomment all log messages inserted by the extension
+- When requested, only the log messages inserted by the extension will be commented, uncommented or deleted

 ## Participate
 ---